guettli/scrum/README.md

 ![post-mortem-timeline](post-mortem.png)

+# "Scrum Master"

+I worked as Scrum Master for one year.
+I learned a lot.
+Nevertheless if I could give the role a name, I would call it "Team Coach".
+This would underline the actual role: Be a servant leader for the team.
+And be a coach, not the one who is actually doing things.

 # First "Agile", then "Blabla".

 I like the [Agile Manifesto](https://agilemanifesto.org/).
 If you don't know it yet, then please follow the last hyperlink and read the short text.